-A Notice of Filing of Addendum shall be given to adjacent landowners and tenants and to all previously involved members of the public, Indigenous communities and review agencies, including the EA Coordinator at the appropriate Regional Office of MECP.
+A Notice of Filing of Addendum shall be issued to adjacent landowners and tenants and to all previously involved members of the public, Indigenous communities and review agencies, including the Regional EA Coordinator at the Environmental Assessment Branch of MECP.
 In the case of a modification to a project planned through the Environmental Screening Process, notice shall be given to all who were notified at the original Notice of Completion stage.
-The Notice of Filing of Addendum shall advise the public, Indigenous communities and agencies of their right to request that the modification to the project be elevated to an Environmental Review or an individual EA, and advise them that such requests must be submitted to the Minister, copying the Director of the EAB in writing, with a copy sent to the proponent, within 30 days.
-If no request is received by the Minister, the proponent can proceed with implementation and construction subject to any other approval requirements.
-The proponent shall keep a copy of the Addendum with the original Screening Report, Environmental Review Report or individual EA approval on site (or in an alternate location where it will be readily available) for the life of the project.
-Where an elevation request is submitted to the Minister, the provisions outlined in section B.4.1.1, with necessary modifications, apply.
+The Notice of Filing of Addendum shall advise the public, Indigenous communities and agencies of their right to request that the modification to the project be elevated to an Environmental Review or a comprehensive EA, and advise them that such requests must be submitted to the Minister, copying the Director of the EAB in writing, with a copy sent to the proponent, within 30 days.